Desmond Narain Doulatram

 Asia Pacific Week helped me to realise that we can’t solve today’s and tomorrow’s problems with yesterday’s thinking.
 So, I need to assist the youth in shaping a better future for the region and the world.

 APW 2015 proved out be an immensely irreplaceable experience for me.
-First, I got to know so many people from around the world, about their diverse views on the Asia Pacific Region and their experience so far.
-Secondly, I got an opportunity to meet not only the highly knowledgeable PHD scholars but also the government officials, professors and last but not the least, the conference organizers did a commendable job in packing up the sessions with knowledge and information and at the same time sparking the debate in and outside of the sessions.
-One of my favorite moments of the conference was "The Great Debate" which showcased three of our fellow delegates in an oxford style debate against ANU's finest academics on the topic ' Is local pop culture more influential than western popular culture in the Asia Pacific Region'.
+First, I got to know so many people from around the world, about their diverse views on Asia and the Pacific regions and their experience so far.
+Secondly, I got an opportunity to meet not only the highly knowledgeable PHD scholars but also the government officials, professors and last but not the least, the conference organisers did a commendable job in packing up the sessions with knowledge and information and at the same time sparking the debate in and outside of the sessions.
+One of my favourite moments of the conference was "The Great Debate" which showcased three of our fellow delegates in an oxford style debate against ANU's finest academics on the topic ' Is local pop culture more influential than western popular culture in the Asia and Pacific regions'.

 I think ANU is the best place where one can interact with notable scholars and wonderful students from all around the world.

 When I was accepted and chosen to present, it seemed too good to be true.
 Little did I know how significant the impact of this experience would be on my studies, worldview, and future career plans.
-At first I did not think my background in environmental issues would allow me to relate to or academically interact with other delegates, almost all of whom were specializing in the Asia Pacific region.
+At first, I did not think my background in environmental issues would allow me to relate to or academically interact with other delegates, almost all of whom were specialising in Asia and the Pacific regions.

 Nur Alia Pariwita